 This lens works on Nikon DX or FX-format cameras, has good vibration reduction, and shoots with excellent clarity.
 On a DX camera, the focal length is up to 750 mm in 35mm equivalent, which is awesome zoom power, and worth doing some extra leg workouts to get accustomed to carrying it.
 At just over 5 lbs, it is a beast to carry.

 I rented this lens three times before deciding I needed to buy it.
 The images from one of those rentals were all a bit softer on focus than the other two.
-Although, the lighting conditions I was shooting with the one not-so-great lens were always worse, flat light, darker, overcast skies.
+However, the lighting conditions I was shooting with the one time I got not-so-great images were almost always worse, flat light, darker, overcast skies.
 So I can’t say definitively that there is noticeable variability in quality.

 With this lens I’ve shot wildlife running through tundra, seals and sea lions swimming and ripping fish apart, eagles fighting over salmon, fighter jets at an air show, and lots more.
 The lens rarely lets me down.
 Low light and flat light are the biggest issues with getting crisp shots.
 Sure, I’d love an f/2.8, but I can’t afford or carry one of those.

 The zoom has a lock on it.
 This is essential on a long lens like this for hiking, otherwise, the lens will zoom all the way out as you walk and get scratched up or kicked or something bad.